THC vs. CBD: Understanding the Difference

 Quick answer

-THC gets you high; CBD does not.
+THC is intoxicating; CBD is not.
 Both are cannabinoids that act on the body’s endocannabinoid system, but THC is psychoactive and CBD is non-intoxicating.
-In Thailand, THC flower and edibles are sold by licensed dispensaries with a doctor’s prescription, and CBD products under 0.2% THC are widely available without one.
+In Thailand, THC flower and edibles are available from licensed dispensaries with a doctor’s prescription, and CBD products under 0.2% THC are widely available without one.

 Key facts

-Need cannabis in Thailand?
-Walk in to any of our 5 Siam Green branches: Phrom Phong, Silom, Nana, Chinatown, or Koh Samui (Chaweng).
+Siam Green has 5 licensed branches in Thailand: Phrom Phong, Silom, Nana, Chinatown, and Koh Samui (Chaweng).

 You’re standing in a dispensary in Bangkok, staring at product labels covered in acronyms.
 THC.
 CBD.
 Percentages.
 Ratios.
 The budtender asks, “What are you looking for?” and you freeze.